algorand-devrel/demo-avm6/README.md

 ## c2c files

     app.py  - contains approval and clear programs in pyteal demo.py - contains python logic to create the applications and call them contract.json - json file describing the ABI for the contracts

+# C2C Max Depth

+Useless example that shows the max depth limitation of 8 inner app calls.

+## c2c max depth files

+    app.py  - contains approval and clear programs in pyteal demo.py - contains python logic to create the applications and call them

 # Trampoline